Click here to learn about local plastic surgeons

 Candidates for Arm Lift

-An arm lift is one of the top four most popular plastic surgery procedures performed following massive weight loss, according to the American Society of Plastic Surgeons.
-This is because people who lose massive amounts of weight tend to have significant amounts of fat hanging under their arms.
+Arm lift is one of the top four most popular plastic surgery procedures performed following massive weight loss, according to the American Society of Plastic Surgeons.
+This is because people who have lost massive amounts of weight are often left with significant amounts of skin hanging under their arms.

-The soft tissue of the arm becomes lax, setting the stage for ptosis (sagging), otherwise referred to as the bat-wing appearance.
+The soft tissue of the arm becomes lax, setting the stage for ptosis (sagging), or “bat wings.”
 Thin people, too, may have sagging upper arms due to the effects of aging and genetics.
-Even people who engage in regular exercise including Pilates and strength training cannot get rid of excess, sagging skin that develops in this area.
+Even people who engage in regular exercise such as Pilates and strength training cannot get rid of excess, sagging skin that develops in this area.

 Preparing for your Arm Lift

-Your surgeon will supply you with a list of pre-operative instructions to follow in the days and weeks leading up to your arm lift.
-These instructions may include quitting smoking as smoking can have deleterious effects on wound healing.
-Your surgeon will also ask you to stop taking certain medications such as aspirin, non-steroidal anti-inflammatory medications and certain vitamins/homeopathic regimens that are known to increase the risk of bleeding.
+Your surgeon will supply you with a list of preoperative instructions to follow in the days and weeks leading up to your arm lift.
+These instructions may include quitting smoking, as smoking can have deleterious effects on wound healing.
+Your surgeon will also ask you to stop taking certain medications such as aspirin, non-steroidal anti-inflammatory medications and certain vitamins and supplements that are known to increase bleeding risk.

 Some doctors may also suggest that you take certain supplements before your surgery to reduce swelling and bruising.
-This may include arnica or bromelain.
-A high protein diet may also enhance the healing process.
+These may include arnica or bromelain.
+A high-protein diet may also enhance the healing process.
 Talk to your doctor about what type of nutritional regimen is recommended before your arm lift.

 The Arm Lift Procedure